Implementing Virtual Nursing at Your Facility: Step-by-Step Guide

 - Teleconsultation

-Virtual nurses can provide valuable assistance with patient care, help reduce costs, and increase efficiency in practice settings.
+Remote nurses can provide valuable assistance with patient care, help reduce costs, and increase efficiency in practice settings.
 They’re available 24/7, which means patients can get support when needed, even outside of typical clinic hours.
-Other benefits of virtual nursing include improved patient engagement as a result of personalized health education about their condition and treatment plan.
+Other benefits of virtual nursing care include improved patient engagement as a result of better accessibility and personalized health education about their condition and treatment plan.

-Additionally, virtual nurses help reduce the workload on in-house staff by serving as another set of eyes on patients.
-They can help prevent patient deterioration by catching subtle changes early — particularly if the primary nurse has a heavy workload and is busy with other patients.
+Additionally, virtual healthcare roles help reduce the workload on in-house staff by serving as another set of eyes on patients.
+They can help prevent patient deterioration by catching subtle changes early, particularly if the primary nurse has a heavy workload and is busy with other patients.
 Bedside nurses may also utilize their virtual counterparts to cosign drugs or verify assessment findings.

-A career as a virtual nurse can be appealing for nurses interested in leaving the bedside or needing less physically demanding work.
+Virtual (to include telehealth) nurse jobs can be appealing for nurses interested in leaving the bedside or needing less physically demanding work.
 With flexible hours and better control over their schedules, they can become valuable members of your facility’s care team.
+Some example virtual nurse jobs include:

-How to Set Up a Virtual Nurse Program: 4 Steps
+How to Set Up a Virtual Program for Nursing Teams: 4 Steps

 1. Set Program Objectives